darksideoftheshmoo/rcell2/README.md

 # rcell2

-Functions to analyze [Cell-ID](https://github.com/darksideoftheshmoo/cellID-linux)'s single-cell cytometry data in R, using a tidy framework.
+Functions to analyze [Cell-ID](https://github.com/darksideoftheshmoo/cellID-linux)'s single-cell cytometry data in R, using a tidy and shiny framework.

-rcell2's functionality is split into four packages:
+`rcell2`'s functionality is split into four packages:

-* The main rcell2 package offers functions to load Cell-ID's output to data.frames, and image manipulation based on EBImage.
-A development version of this package is available in the [`rcell.dev`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.dev) branch.
+* The main `rcell2` package offers functions to load Cell-ID's output to data.frames, and image manipulation based on EBImage. <!-- A development version of this package is available in the [`rcell2.dev`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.dev) branch. -->
-* Cell-ID, the image segmentation software, has been wrapped in the [`rcell.cellid`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.cellid) package.
+* Cell-ID, the image segmentation software, has been wrapped in the [`rcell2.cellid`](https://github.com/darksideoftheshmoo/rcell2-cellid) package.
 It offers functions to run CellID from R, and an rmarkdown template showcasing advanced functionality.
-* The cell tiling and graphic filtering apps, built on R-Shiny and [magick](https://github.com/ropensci/magick), are available in the [`rcell.magick`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.magick) package.
+* Advanced cytometry tools built on R-Shiny and [magick](https://github.com/ropensci/magick).
+The [`rcell2.magick`](https://github.com/darksideoftheshmoo/rcell2-magick) package provides tools for single-cell image tiling, and graphic filtering apps.
+It also includes an rmarkdown template with examples and tutorials.
-* The [`rcell2.examples`](https://github.com/darksideoftheshmoo/rcell2.examples) package contains notebooks on general usage, and on several classification and analysis methods.
+* The [`rcell2.examples`](https://github.com/darksideoftheshmoo/rcell2.examples) package contains example images (used by the notebook templates in other packages) and notebooks where we've tested several analyis and classification methods.

 This package is very well tested in baker's yeast data, and R version 4+.

 ## Preview

+The typical pipeline:

+1. Use [`rcell2.cellid`](https://github.com/darksideoftheshmoo/rcell2-cellid) to segment images.
+2. Use this package to load the output, and manipulate it using base R or the tidyverse.
+3. Use [`rcell2.magick`](https://github.com/darksideoftheshmoo/rcell2-magick) to filter cells graphically with Shiny apps, make single-cell image strips, and advanced plots.

-Provide a _defocused_ brightfield image to CellID, and _voila_:
+The concept is straightforward: provide a _defocused_ brightfield image to Cell-ID, and _voila_:

 <img src="doc/TFP.png" width="350"> <img src="doc/TFP.out.png" width="350">